Ride service Uber, brash darling of Silicon Valley, stalks new markets

 Delivery "can become an extremely complex thing," said Kerry Rice, a digital media analyst at Needham.
 "It's about the scheduling and the software and the ability to manage a fleet."

-Delivery is currently a hot topic among Internet retailers, with companies like eBay Inc (EBAY.O), Amazon.com Inc (AMZN.O), and Google all experimenting with same-day shipping.
+Delivery is currently a hot topic among Internet retailers, with companies like eBay Inc, Amazon.com Inc, and Google all experimenting with same-day shipping.
 But it has proven a graveyard in the past for dot-com companies, such as Webvan and Kosmo, which had dreams of challenging the global delivery leaders.

 Uber declined to comment on its plans.